How to maximize the use of UX research repositories in your organization

 Why does this happen?

-This kind of formal research project has its place and value - when testing a new release or creating personas, for example.
-However, when it is applied to all research questions, it is detrimental.
+These research projects are long and expensive and are done in discrete sprints, organized around product management's questions about the customer, and the static answers research provides them.
+This formal research project has its place and value—when testing a new release or creating personas, for example.
+However, when applied to all research questions, it's detrimental.
 Big projects can only be executed a few times a year, provide their answers, and conclude.
 Everybody forgets them and moves on to the next topic.

 I would argue that a lightweight continuous research practice achieves customer-centricity better.
 It consists of smaller regular customer touchpoints that are automated as much as possible.
+It saves resources on the initiation, planning, and recruiting kick-off stages.
+It uncovers 'unknown unknowns' about customers.
+Its costs are spread out more evenly.
+It provides a continuous flow of customer information to every organizational stakeholder.

 When people are not interested in insights

-When we did our exploratory interviews for Airtime, we heard about many failed attempts at implementing research repositories.
-The UX researcher at a leading customer engagement platform said adoption didn’t go well, because colleagues outside of research viewed the repo simply as a new tool to learn.
-Without understanding the benefits, it became a nuisance instead of a hub of customer knowledge, and people didn’t even create an account.
+For example, the UX researcher at a leading customer engagement platform said adoption didn’t go well because colleagues outside of research viewed the repository as a new learning toolWithout understanding the benefits, it became a nuisance instead of a hub of customer knowledge, and people didn’t even create an account.

-The Design Lead at a petrochemicals company said their vast collection of insights is not used because, “business decisions are made based on economics and technology, and insights introduce a new variable that makes everything more complicated.”
+The Design Lead at a petrochemicals company said their vast collection of insights is not used because “business decisions are made based on economics and technology, and insights introduce a new variable that makes everything more complicated.”

 All these arguments are valid.